ediaz029/CyberSecurity_Assignments/README.md

 ### Database Backup (Required)

-**Summary:** What information does the exported JSON file record?
-MHN-Admin uses MongoDB, a NoSQL database system, to store and retrieve information.
+**Summary:** MHN-Admin uses MongoDB, a NoSQL database system, to store and retrieve information.
+The uploaded JSON file records timestamps and source IP addresses.

-*Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*

 ## Notes

-Describe any challenges encountered while doing the assignment.
+The challenges I encountered include setting up the honeypots in GCP; it took me the most time since I had to run the scripts provided several times.